Ruins of Adventure

 - Required Proficiencies: none

-- Recommended Proficiencies: Ancient History, Ancient Languages, Animal Lore, Brewing, Burial Customs, Cooking, Crowd Working, Danger Sense, Diplomacy, Herbalism, Modern Languages, Musical Instrument, Persuasion, Philosophy, Poetry, Prayer, Reading/Writing, Rope Use, Sign Language, Singing, Spellcraft, Survival
+- Recommended Proficiencies: Ancient History, Ancient Languages, Animal Lore, Brewing, Burial Customs, Cooking, Crowd Working, Danger Sense, Diplomacy, Herbalism, Literacy, Modern Languages, Musical Instrument, Persuasion, Philosophy, Poetry, Prayer, Rope Use, Sign Language, Singing, Spellcraft, Survival

 - Forbidden Proficiencies: Armorer, Armor Optimization, Battle Command, Blind-Fighting, Charge, Close-Quarters Fighting, Dirty Fighting, Display Weapon Prowess, Jousting, Natural Fighting, Naval Combat, Shield Smite, Street Fighting, True Aim, Weapon Improvisation, Weaponsmithing, Wild Fighting.